-As you plan your virtual event, your professional production partner will discuss building your show and creating the look for your livestream.
+As you plan your virtual or hybrid event, your professional production partner will discuss building your show and creating the look for your live stream.
 During those discussions, you’ll may hear unfamiliar terminology.
-Review this guide to understand livestream visual design elements and feel confident using your new vocabulary.
+Review this guide to understand live stream visual design elements and feel confident using your new vocabulary.

 The layering of one input on top of another input is an overlay.
 Temporary text or graphic elements on top of the live feed are common overlays.
 Examples include logos, website URLs, hashtags, or presenter identification.

 Overlays placed in the lower area of the frame are called lower thirds.
 A simple lower third is the presenter’s name.
-A second line of text added to identify the presenter’s organization would be a two-tier lower third.
-Adding a third line of text could make it a three-tier lower third.
 Shapes, logos, and images placed in the lower section could all be referred to as lower thirds.
 Synonyms for lower thirds are captions, chyrons, superbars, supers, nameplates, and L3s.

 Adding movement to any input is animation.
 A rotating logo, a lower third graphic that slides into view, an overlay of falling confetti, and transitions between inputs are all examples of animations.